DrorEttlingerLevy/DrorEttlingerLevy.github.io/_posts/2025-02-12-Integration.md

 # Lets go back to our river problem
-Again, assuming we only solving for 1D, now it can be that we can't get measurmennt is the exact start and end point, maybe because of trubulent or some other issues like rocks, vegetations and so on.
+Again, assuming we only solving for 1D, now it can be that we can't get measurement is the exact start and end point, maybe because of turbulent or some other issues like rocks, vegetation and so on.

-this means we nned to ignore the start and end points snd use only the interior points.
+this means we need to ignore the start and end points snd use only the interior points.

 now that we understand the problem, let's solve it